 Dominican Republic’s beaches are open and waiting for visitors, especially in Punta Cana, one of the island’s most popular resort areas.
 It is a place that truly must be experienced at least once in a lifetime and the weather is a big part of the reason – making this winter the best time to visit Punta Cana.

 Known best for its endless stretches of white sandy beaches, world-class golf and vast array of all-inclusive resorts, Punta Cana is often referred to as the Coconut Coast.
 No resort in Punta Cana is higher than the highest palm tree, and there is no shortage of palms-on its forty miles of white sand beaches.
 But Punta Cana is far more than an incredible beach destination.
 You’ll find great restaurants, casinos, world-class spas, and twenty-eight amazing golf courses.
 Be sure to visit nearby Cap Cana, featuring the Caribbean’s largest inland yacht marina and world-class golf.

 Gran Canaria – by Mady at Around My Dream

 Gran Canaria is my soul destination.
 In one word I would say that this place is Magical.
 Imagine having in one single place: mountains, ocean, and big but really big sand dunes.

 The place is gonna make you feel like you are in a fairytale.
-Havig spent 3 months in Maspalomas, I would say this is the most beautiful place of Gran Canaria.
-It’s situated in the south of the island where you will find a lot of nice hotels, good restaurants and one of the most interesting adventureparkks, Palmitos Park – also the 3rd of its kind in Europe.
+Having spent 3 months in Maspalomas, I would say this is the most beautiful place in Gran Canaria.
+It’s situated in the south of the island where you will find a lot of nice hotels, good restaurants and one of the most interesting adventure parks, Palmitos Park – also the 3rd of its kind in Europe.